Hand, Foot, and Mouth Disease

 Signs and Symptoms

-HFM causes painful blisters in the throat, and on the tongue, gums, hard palate, or inside the cheeks.
-Blisters are red with a small bubble of fluid on top.
+The blisters caused by HFM are red with a small bubble of fluid on top.
 They often peel, leaving an ulcer, which is a sore with a reddish base.
 The soles of the feet and the palms of the hands may have a rash that can look like flat red spots or red blisters.

 Occasionally, a pink rash may be seen on other parts of the body, such as the buttocks and thighs.
 However, some kids will have no problems other than sores in the back of the throat.